SCHB Dividend: Yield, Schedule, and What to Expect

 • Approximate yield: ~1.1% (early 2026).

 If income is your goal, compare SCHB against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how SCHB's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how SCHB's income fits your real portfolio in Walnut.

 The bottom line on the SCHB dividend

 The bottom line: at an approximate ~1.1% yield, SCHB is a growth-first, low-yield fund.
 If income is your goal, dedicated dividend funds pay more; SCHB is the wrong tool for yield and the right one for total-return Dow Jones U.S. Broad Stock Market Index exposure.
 If total return is the goal, the yield matters less than cost and what it holds.
-Treat the figure as a moving snapshot, not a fixed rate, and verify the current yield with Charles Schwab.
+Treat the figure as a moving snapshot, not a fixed rate, and verify the current yield with Schwab Asset Management.

 FAQ